wesbarnett/libgmxfort/README.md

     myatom = trj%x(10, 5, "C")
 ```

+**Note**: If you have more than one group in your index file with the same name,
+this will simply use the first group with that name.
+It's best not to repeat
+group names in your index file.

 Note that when you use `x()` you will still have to give it the frame number as
 the first argument even if you only read in one frame with `read_next()`.
 You
 can always get the number of frames stored in a `Trajectory` object with the